hausbus/iobroker.hausbusde/README.md

 # iobroker.hausbusde
-IO Broker Adapter that supports all haus-bus.de components For a documentation about the supported hardware and IO Broker integration please check www.haus-bus.de/iobroker
+IO Broker Adapter that supports all haus-bus.de components <br>
+For a documentation about the supported hardware and IO Broker integration please check www.haus-bus.de/iobroker

 ## Installation